Roxanne Reid - Africa Addict

 Oakhurst Olives lies at the end of a cul de sac just outside Tulbagh.
 Here the granite and sandstone soils and summer sunshine make for happy olive trees.
 The crop is hand-harvested from March to June and you can enjoy a tutored tasting in the gorgeous double-volume tasting room.

 You’ll taste plump kalamata olives with no preservatives, colourants or other additives, and delicious olive marmelade – with or without chilli.
-There are also two cold-pressed extra virgin olive oils included in your tasting – delicate and intense.
-Oakhurst uses up to ten different varieties like leccino, frantoio and carotina in the oil blend for complexity.
+Two cold-pressed extra virgin olive oils are included in your tasting – delicate and intense.
+For complexity, Oakhurst uses up to ten different varieties like leccino, frantoio and carotina in the oil blends.
 The delicate oil is very buttery but with a peppery bite in the back of the throat.
 The intense oil is stronger flavoured and also peppery on aftertaste.

-Tulbagh art at the Christo Coetzee Art Gallery
+Part of the Christo Coetzee Art Exhibition, Tulbagh

 If you’re a lover of fine art, you’ll be happy to know there’s a number of art galleries and artists in and around Tulbagh.
-Treat yourself to some visual stimulation by visiting the Christo Coetzee Art Gallery inside the Victorian Period House at 14 Church Street (see point 2), or take in the sculpture and paintings at Saronsberg wine estate (see point 3).
-You can also make an appointment to visit the area’s artists in their studios, where they sculpt, paint or do printmaking.
-For more information, drop in at the helpful information centre at 4 Church Street.
+Treat yourself to some visual stimulation by visiting the Christo Coetzee art exhibition inside the Victorian Period House at 14 Church Street (see point 1), or the Vasek Matousek Art Gallery, also in Church Street.

 Things to do in Tulbagh: hiking and mountain biking